PierrickPro/rabbitmq_tutorial/README.md

     - Both consumers have the both_consumers routing key

-- When both consumers are active, only those with matching routing keys will receive the messages
+- Only the consumers with a matching routing key will receive the messages sent by the producer

 ### Topic Exchange